 Anxiety Therapy in Massachusetts

-Support for managing worry, overthinking, and self-doubt
+Support for anxiety, perfectionism, and self-doubt

 Anxiety can show up as constant mental scanning — worrying about what might go wrong, replaying interactions, or feeling like you have to stay one step ahead.
 Even when you’re doing all the “right” things, your body may still feel tense or restless, and it becomes hard to feel settled.

-Sometimes anxiety gets louder during periods of change — starting college, shifting careers, ending a relationship, questioning your identity, grieving a loss, or stepping into a new version of yourself.
+Sometimes anxiety gets louder during periods of change — starting college, shifting careers, starting or ending a relationship, questioning your identity, grieving a loss, or stepping into a new version of yourself.
 Even expected transitions can bring grief.
 And when you’re someone who’s used to holding it together, you might not give yourself much room to feel slow down.

 You may have started to avoid things that trigger anxiety — making new friends, leaving your job, speaking up, setting boundaries — so your world gradually shrinks… often without you realizing it at first.